 Is hair loss likely due to a brow lift?

 An endoscopic brow lift does not require the hair to be shaved or even trimmed.
-The incisions are made in the scalp, but the surgeon works beneath the hair follicles to prevent damage to them.
+The incisions are made in the scalp, but the surgeon works well beneath the hair follicles to avoid damage to them.

 Will the brow lift result in an unnatural or surprised look?